pognetwork/champ/docs/rpc-api.md

 ## Node Wallet Manager Service

-The Node Wallet Manager Service will be predominantly used for centralized exchange plattforms as a way to manage their user accounts.
+The Node Wallet Manager Service enables authorized users to interact with wallets stored on a node.
+This is especially usefull for integrating services like centralized exchanges and online shops.

 <!-- prettier-ignore -->
 ??? info "getAccounts"